Table of Contents

 Left: empty state focuses the user on the next step.
 Right: a grid of students with indicator bars.

-The seating chart is built per class so before editing user needs to select one.
+The seating chart is built per class so before editing it user needs to select one.
 Students can be arranged in any possible configuration which enables usage in unusually shaped rooms.

 Chart view can be zoomed, panned and even rotated if needed, much like Google Maps.
 Seating charts can be printed as well.